What is a Floor Area Ratio (FAR)?

 Localities may experience limited space or limited capacity, and the use beyond that capacity puts stress on them.
 It can be referred to as the safe load factor.

-A higher FAR enables developers to finish a higher number of building construction projects, which, in turn, leads to increased sales and supply and decreased expenses per project.
+A higher FAR enables developers to finish high density construction projects, which, in turn, leads to increased sales and supply and decreased expenses per project.
 On the other hand, a low FAR restrains constructions and growth.

 If the FAR increases, the property may become more valuable in the event the building is constructed in a way that allows more space or more people.